 Our group exists to train people to study statistical, population and evolutionary genetics using quantitative approaches.
 Lab members may come from a variety of backgrounds.
 As part of their work, lab members analyze (typically big) genomic data, develop mathematical/statistical models and/or computational analysis tools.
 Members of the lab have extensive latitude to design their own projects within our broad areas of interest.

-The group has lab spaces in both the Health Discovery Building (HDB), a part of the Dell Medical School and at the Patterson Labs (PAT) building, a part of the College of Natural Sciences at UT.
+The group has lab spaces in both the Patterson Labs (PAT) building, a part of the College of Natural Sciences at UT, and the Health Discovery Building (HDB), a part of the Dell Medical School.

 We are looking to recruit curious and motivated scientists at all levels and informal inquires are welcome.
 Candidates from diverse scientific and personal backgrounds are especially encouraged to apply.